 |Over 5 years||Over 3 years||Over 1 year|

-Thinking of finding that fund which consistently performs at the top?
-Even harder to do.
-Out of 550 domestic equity funds that were in the top performance quartile in September 2016, only 7.09% were still in the top quartile at the end of September 2018 5.
+Not sure how to find a high-performing fund?
+Out of 550 domestic equity funds that were in the top performance quartile in September 2016, only 7.09% were still in the top quartile at the end of September 2018.

 2 Large cap US equity funds underperforming the S&P 500 (data ex SPIVA)